Heath44044520/THE-AMPERE-COMPLETION/README.md

 CONCLUSION:
 The C-GNN/ACM framework successfully derives α from first principles geometric considerations.
-The torsional bounce mechanism provides a physical explanation for mass generation.
+The torsional bounce mechanism provides a physical harmonic explanation for mass generation.
 The framework is mathematically consistent and experimentally validated for α prediction.
 """
         return report